 With 14-year-old implants, the rupture could have happened when the kids or the dog jumped on me – a regular occurrence.
 What a life that doc must think I lead, ha ha!!!
 As it happens, I believe the implant ruptured at my last mammogram, the day after my 40th birthday.
 And I thought my exhaustion and all the health issues that followed were part of the “it’s all downhill from here” talk you hear after turning the big 4-0.

-I have reached a stage in life where I am very conscious of the things going into and onto my body – the quality of food, the types of food, my beloved fruit and veggie capsules, skincare and makeup.
+I have reached a stage in life where I am very conscious of the things going into and onto my body – the quality of food, the types of food, skincare and makeup.
 I just don’t want chemicals and nasties in my body.
 Early last year it kinda hit me that I’d had these potentially toxic foreign bodies inside my chest for a really long time and I was starting to think I didn’t want them anymore.
 So I started researching…

 Did you know there’s a thing called Breast Implant Illness?
 Neither did I. It’s not recognized by the medical community at large, but the almost 60,000 women in just one of the support groups on social media have a lot in common.
 Thousands of women have tracked their symptoms over the years they’ve had their implants and have commonly suffered the afflictions outlined below.
-The ones I have experienced are highlighted.
+I experienced MANY of them.